BSO

 Masked mimes in the Campus Center courtyard.

-The Easter Bunny making some early rounds in downtown Amherst.
+The Easter Bunny making some early rounds greeting the fans in downtown Amherst.

 The Alchemystics have been floating around the Valley stoner scene for years, but I don't recall them ever making a music video before.
 Now they have and amazingly it's one of the best local music videos ever made.